boardroom-inc/documentation/docs/Boardroom for Teams/1-About Us.md

 ## Team Members
+> **Boardroom Teams enables a global shared view for all team members, regardless of how they signed in.**

 Add an unlimited number of team members to your organization that can view and access our shared team governance feed.
 All they need is an email address.